The Terrace Gardens in June 2021. Photo by Sue Lannon.

-- Restrooms located in the Terrace Gardens and Culberson Asiatic Arboretum will be open during visiting hours.
+- Restrooms located in the Terrace Gardens and Culberson Asiatic Arboretum are open during visiting hours.
 The Doris Duke Center restrooms are also open from 9 a.m. to 5 p.m. daily, but the rest of the visitor center remains closed.

 - Dog-walking is welcome before 10 a.m. or after 5 p.m.
 Dogs must remain on a leash 6 feet or shorter.
 More information here.